d0iasm/book.rvemu/src/README.md

 # Writing a RISC-V Emulator in Rust

+**NOTE: This project is actively ongoing.
+Pages are not perfect and they can change soon.**

 ## Introduction

-NOTE: This project is actively ongoing.
-Pages are not perfect and they can change soon.

 This is the book for writing a 64-bit RISC-V emulator from scratch in Rust.
 It shows us how to implement an emulator in 10 steps.
 You can run [xv6](https://github.com/mit-pdos/xv6-riscv), a simple Unix-like OS, in your emulator in the final step.